 2019 LS polls: A poor turn out among overseas Indians

-New Delhi, Oct 21: One fourth of the nearly 1 lakh overseas Indians cast their vote in the 2019 Lok Sabha elections.
+New Delhi, Oct 21: One-fourth of the nearly 1 lakh overseas Indians cast their vote in the 2019 Lok Sabha elections.

 According to the data released by the Election Commission of India, a total of 99,807 overseas Indians who are living abroad had not given up their citizenship here.
 They are on the voters' lists of various states.
-These include, 91,850 men, 7,943 and 14 transgenders.
+These include 91,850 men, 7,943 women and 14 transgenders.

 25,606 men and 1,148 women voted in the General Elections.
-In Delhi 336 overseas Indians, including 231 men and 105 women had registered as voters, but none came to vote.
+In Delhi, 336 overseas Indians, including 231 men and 105 women had registered as voters, but none came to vote.

 In Puducherry, there are 272 voters, but none cast their vote.
 In West Bengal too there are 34 registered voters, but none voted.